dhthwy/r/README.md

 # r

+"Getting calls from corporate on the weekend...

+just turned off the verbal knob.

+not playing into their traps.
+"

+---

 "Everyone thinks AI and code would solve all the world's problems - it won't.

 Code is easy.
 Infrastructure is hard.
 Resources is hard.